user-blank1/Pet-project/expense-tracker/part-2/README.md

 ---

 **Description:**
-Develop the Sign-In page to authenticate users using their email and password.
+Create the Sign-In page to authenticate users using their email and password.

 **Acceptance Criteria:**
 - The page includes input fields: `email`, `password`.
+- The email and password validation rules must be exactly the same as on the sign-up page.
 - Invalid credentials display appropriate error messages.
 - On success, the user is redirected to a protected route.